arcas59/super-asteroids-super-spacewar/en/ch7.md

 * Keep slowing down, slow down the acceleration of linear and angular velocities
 * Stay on the game screen, same as asteroids and alien ship
 * Update position and angle, report behavior change to the Actor
-* Blinking, to display ship invincibility
+* Blinking, to display ship invincibility, it is placed after the moving, rotating blocks of code but will return before the collisions because as long at it will blink, the ship won't be able to take damages but is still maneuverable.

 ```ts
 [...]